musaprg/KyoPro/README.md

 # KyoPro

-Solvers for various programming competitions.
+Solvers and Libraries for various programming competitions.